 The bright herb dressing is what makes this otherwise simple salad special.
 It’s definitely meal-worthy, and I hesitate a little in calling it a salad because it is so hearty.
 The addition of lentils and spinach help in that regard, and adding the dressing while the potatoes are still hot lets in soak right in.

 I never post recipes for things I wouldn’t make again, but there are some recipes I know I’ll make more than others.
-This has become one of my all time favourites.
+This vegan new potato salad has become one of my all time favourites.
 It beats any other potato salad I’ve made by a long shot, and I know I’ll be making it well into autumn with regular potatoes.
 Potatoes are the best.